wikimedia/pywikibot/ROADMAP.rst

 Deprecations
 ^^^^^^^^^^^^

+* 7.0.0: Private BaseBot counters _treat_counter, _save_counter, _skip_counter will be removed in favour of collections.Counter counter attribute
+* 7.0.0: A boolean watch parameter in Page.save() is deprecated and will be desupported
 * 7.0.0: baserevid parameter of editSource(), editQualifier(), removeClaims(), removeSources(), remove_qualifiers() DataSite methods will be removed
 * 7.0.0: Values of APISite.allpages() parameter filterredir other than True, False and None are deprecated
 * 6.5.0: OutputOption.output() method will be removed in favour of OutputOption.out property